Vital Dispatch

 Why Did the Sauna Make Me Feel Worse?

-You did everything right — hydrated, rested, gave it enough sessions.
-And the sauna still made you feel worse.
-The problem isn’t the tool.
-It’s the terrain underneath it.
+You hydrated, rested, gave it enough sessions.
+The sauna still made you feel worse.
+The problem isn’t the tool — it’s the terrain underneath it.

 Midlife Health